Komodo/komodo-website/src/pages/blog/2014-05/git-submodules.html.md

 interesting things about submodules that we'd like to share.

-Git submodules work really well for splitting out code bases into separate repositories, but there are still a few things you should be aware of.
+Git submodules work really well for splitting out code bases into separate repositories, but there are still a few things (quirks) you should be aware of.
 There's a lot of out-of-date information on the web, so pay attention to the date of the articles you read, as git has been changing (getting better) all the time.

 ## About Submodules